Technology-Notes/Distributed-Systems-Complete/README.md

 - Kubernetes and Swarm both allow you to manage a cluster of server that runs one or more servies.
 Compared to Swarm, Kubernetes is more popular because it has far more features.

 ### Projects: Bring it all together

+- Break a Monolith Application into Microservices
+    - Containerize the Monolith.
+Download project to local computer, build the container image and then push it to the AWS ECR.
+    - Deploy the Monolith.
+Launch ECS to instantiate a managed cluster of EC2 compute instances and deploy your image as a container running on the cluster.
+    - Break the Monolith.
+Break the application into several interconnected services and push each service's image to an ECR repository.
+    - Deploy Microservices.
+Configure ALB and listener rules and deploy three services onto your cluster.

+## Cloud Web Apps

+### Launch a VM

+- Amazon Elastic Compute Cloud (EC2) is the Amazon Web Service you use to create and run virtual machines in the cloud.
+- A key pair is used to securely access your Linux instance using SSH.
+AWS stores the public part of the key pair which is just like a house lock.
+The key pair is also required if you want yo access your VM through SSH.

+### Intro to S3

+- Amazon S3 is storage for the Internet.
+You can use Amazon S3 to store and retrieve any mount of data at any time.
+- You can make your bucket public or private in the permission tab of S3 Management Console.
+- A bucket policy is a set of permissions associated with an S3 bucket.
+It can be used to control access to whole bucket or to specific directories within a bucket.